 Aseptic lines consist of equipment to sterilise, rinse, and fill using Cleaning-In-Place (CIP).

 a1-cbiss were approached by a large milk processing facility that produces 1.5 million bottles every day and employs hundreds of people.
-The dairy had concerns about PAA exposure and wanted to install a PAA leak detection system.
+The dairy had concerns about PAA exposure and wanted to install peracetic acid monitoring in milk production areas.

 Whilst the use of PAA has excellent properties as a sterilant, it does pose significant health risks to people should they be exposed to it.

 Because the plant uses large volumes of PAA, the level of risk increases and provides a constant threat to people working there.

 Following an eye-opening incident, the Production Manager at the plant became aware of the real dangers and wanted to install a gas detection system capable of monitoring for leaks and alarming if there’s a threat of dangerous levels of vapours.

 Overexposure to PAA can cause severe effects on the human body.